Rework is when an engineer rewrites or deletes their own code that is less than 3 weeks old.

-Simply put, Jason’s contribution on Monday and Tuesday was… nothing.
+Simply put, Jason did not make any contributions on Monday and Tuesday.
 He may be working hard but he’s not creating value for those efforts.

 In our simple example, the net result was that Jason took three days to get this feature right.
 Now in all fairness this may or may not be his fault.
-It could be the product manager wasn’t clear.
-It could be the spec changed.
-It could be he got the requirements wrong.
+The product manager may not have been clear.
+The spec may have changed.
+Or maybe Jason got the requirements wrong.

-In any case, as Jason’s manager, you need to look a little deeper as to why he keeps rewriting the same lines of code over and over again.
-If you’re on the lookout for spikes in Churn, you can diagnose problems early and keep your team from getting discouraged.
+As Jason’s manager, look a little deeper as to why he keeps rewriting the same lines of code over and over again.
+If you’re on the lookout for spikes in rework, you can diagnose problems early and keep your team from getting discouraged.